Bon: Termas

 The main Bon great perfection teachings are found in terma texts called The Three Cycles of Revelation.
 The primary Bon Dzogchen text is The Golden Tortoise, which was revealed by Ngödrup Drakpa (c.
 11th century).
 According to Samten Karmay, these teachings are similar to those of the Semde class in Nyingma.
-According to Jean Luc Achard, the main Dzogchen cycle studied and practiced in contemporary Bon is The Oral Transmission of the Great Perfection in Zhangzhung (rDzogs pa chen po zhang zhung snyan rgyud), a cycle which includes teachings on the Dzogchen practices of trekcho and thogal (though it uses different terms to refer to these practices) and is attributed to the Zhangzhung sage Tapihritsa.
+According to Jean Luc Achard, the main Dzogchen cycle studied and practised in contemporary Bon is The Oral Transmission of the Great Perfection in Zhangzhung (rDzogs pa chen po zhang zhung snyan rgyud), a cycle which includes teachings on the Dzogchen practices of trekcho and thogal (though it uses different terms to refer to these practices) and is attributed to the Zhangzhung sage Tapihritsa.